ver228/tierpsy-tracker/docs/INSTALLATION.md

 *The instructions below are to install Tierpsy Tracker from the source code.
 I would recommend to do this only if you are using Linux or want to run the development version, otherwise use the double-click executables available for Windows (7 or latest) and OSX (Yosemite or latest) in the [releases page](https://github.com/ver228/tierpsy-tracker/releases).*

-To install Tierpsy tracker, download the clone latest version to your local machine.
-This can be done manually [here](https://github.com/ver228/tierpsy-tracker/archive/master.zip).
+To install Tierpsy tracker, download and uncompress the [latest version](https://github.com/ver228/tierpsy-tracker/archive/master.zip) to your local machine.
 If you use Git or [Github Desktop](https://desktop.github.com/), then open a new terminal (in Windows open Git Shell) and run:

 ```bash
 git clone https://github.com/ver228/tierpsy-tracker
 ```
+All the instructions below assume you are in the folder located in the tierpsy-tracker root folder.

 ## Installation for OSX
 Open a terminal and run `bash installation/installation_script.sh`.